Nádia Gomes: Orlando Pride, 2018

+San Francisco Glens, 2023

+After five years away from club football, Gomes signed with San Francisco Glens SC for the 2023 USL W League season.
+Gomes became the team captain as the Glens won both the NorCal Division and Western Conference Championship, with their magical run ending in the National Semifinal.
+Her 17 goals and 10 assists paced San Francisco as she was named National Player of the Year and NorCal Division Player of the Year by the USL.
+She was also selected for the W League Team of the Year.

+Chicago Stars, 2024–

+On 7 March 2024, the Chicago Red Stars (later named Chicago Stars FC) announced that they had signed Gomes to a one-year contract with a one-year option.
+She made her first start in the season opener, a 2-1 win over Seattle Reign FC.

 International career

 Gomes represented Portugal at the 2014 UEFA Women's Under-19 Championship, where she started five of her six appearances and scored two goals as a defender.
 In February 2018, she was named to Portugal's 2018 Algarve Cup squad.
 On 2 March 2018, she made her debut in 0–0 draw with Australia.
 On 7 March 2018, she scored her first goal in a 2–1 win over Australia as Portugal earned its first third-place finish in the tournament.

+On 15 September 2023, following her impressive comeback with the San Francisco Glens in the USL W League after five years away from the sport, Gomes was called up to Portugal's roster for the team's UEFA Women's Nations League group stage games against France and Norway.